zenny-chen/TouchJSON/README.markdown

 maintenance mode and the ARC branch will become the primary branch.

 ## Home

-The main home page for touchcode is <http://touchcode.com/>

 The main source repository for touchcode is on github at <http://github.com/TouchCode/TouchJSON>